Manameisjeffie/Hopital_Project/README.md

 - **Patient History**: View the history of all patients added/removed to/from the system.

 ## Data Structures
-- **Patient**: contains all the informations of a patient(ID, IP(first and last name), the illness or injury, Condition(standard or emergency), age , bloodtype, block of treatment, personal doctor).
+- **Patient**: contains all the informations of a patient(ID, IP(first and last name), the illness or injury, Condition(standard or emergency), age, bloodtype, block of treatment, personal doctor).

 - **Queues**: Two queues are used to manage patients:
   - **Standard Queue**: For patients with non-urgent conditions.